tmm88/tmm88/README.md

 ## IT

 - **Operative Systems:** MacOS, Windows 10, Windows 11, Arch Linux, Debian, Ubuntu, WSL2
-- **Embedded Computing:** Raspberry Pi, Arduino, Alynx and Xylinx FPGAs and Asics
+- **Embedded Computing:** Raspberry Pi, Arduino, Lillypond, Bella, Alynx and Xylinx FPGAs and Asics
 - **DSP:** getting started to convert some code in supercollider and shadertoy for those lattforms with the assistance of AI, et. al
 - **Shell:** MacOS and Linux Bash, Powershell, DOS
 - **Core Programming Languages:** C++, Java, Python, NodeJS, some Ruby, wish i could write asm, but at least i know how to use nasm and gcc -S